gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

 ###  Kubeflow

 * Why Kubeflow?
-  * kubeflow is an open source machine learning platform designed to enable the use of machine learning pipelines to orchestrate complicated workflows running on kubernetes. kubeflow helps build hybrid cloud machine learning models. kubeflow is the machine learning toolkit for kubernetes
+  * **<u>kubeflow is an open source machine learning platform designed to enable the use of machine learning pipelines to orchestrate complicated workflows running on kubernetes.</u>** kubeflow helps build hybrid cloud machine learning models. kubeflow is the machine learning toolkit for kubernetes
   * Using kubernetes you can orchestrate containers that run either on-premises or in the cloud and that can be any cloud.
   * using kubernetes allows for speed and the ability to minimize infrastructure management needs all while being able to move or burst to google cloud.
   * it makes deploying machine learning workflows on kubernetes simple portable and scalable